RickCogley/RCC-Hugo2015/content/post/20160329-install-node-and-hubot-on-webfaction.md

 If you're looking for a good way to run your Node.js-based Hubot chatbot, you can host it on Webfaction, a rock-solid hosting service, complete with Redis to act as its "brain".
 Read this post to find out how to do it.

 <!--more-->

+## Introduction

+[Hubot](https://hubot.github.com/) is a "chatbot" that was written by Github, originally for their internal use and later open sourced so others can use it.
+Chatbots are programs that you run as a separate server service, to interact with your chat rooms on services like Slack, Flowdock or Hipchat.
+They often serve as a kind of digital butler, to respond to searches within chat for images or information, to post about inbound trouble tickets, or to alert staff to server outages.

+Besides Hubot, there are many chatbots in various programming languages or for different purposes:

+* [Lita](https://www.lita.io/) and [Errbot](http://errbot.io/) are chatbots written in Ruby and Python respectively, similar in function to Hubot.
+* [Mitsuku](http://mitsuku.com/), is designed to act like a teenager from Leeds and famous on Kik.
+* Apple's [Siri](https://en.wikipedia.org/wiki/Siri) is a form of voice-activated chatbot for iPhone.
+* Tay was a short-lived chatbot by Microsoft, which people manipulated to make it respond in racist and other inappropriate ways.
+MS soon disabled it, but should have known better than to release Tay without safeguards.

+This post is about getting Hubot running on Webfaction, and having it interact with your HipChat rooms.
+It assumes some competence at the Terminal.

 ## Preparation